KnowledgeMavens/chatbot/README.md

      - Paperspace provides provised ML-in-a-Box for $10 (Versions have been updated)
   2. Clone NMT github project
   3. Install requirements
-  4. Copy database to new_data (train.from, train.to)
+  4. Copy train.from and train.to to data folder
-  5. Run prepare data
+  5. Cd to setup frolder and run python prepare_data.py
-  7. Run training - Tokenize data - BNN Birdirectional Neural Network
+  7. Cd to root folder and run python train.py This will tokenize the data using a BNN Birdirectional Neural Network

-## View Data in Tensorboard nmt-chatbotmaster\model>tensorboard --logdir=train_log/
+## View Data in Tensorboard
+  1. Access by running in command prompt nmt-chatbotmaster\model>tensorboard --logdir=train_log/
-  1. Blue Score & Epochs
+  1. Check for Blue Score & Epochs
-  2. Word vector projector
+  2. View Word vector projector

 ## Deploy
   1. View training data in output.dev